-This paper characterizes the stationary equilibrium of a continuous-time neoclassical production economy with capital accumulation in which agents can insure against idiosyncratic income risk by trading agent-shock contingent assets, subject to limited commitment constraints that rule out selling these assets short.
-For a general N-state Poisson labor productivity process we characterize the optimal consumption-asset allocation, the stationary asset distribution as well as the aggregate supply of capital by the household sector.
-For the special case in which production is Cobb-Douglas, agent labor productivity takes two values, one of which is zero, and agents have log-utility, we solve the equilibrium interest rate, capital stock and the consumption distribution in closed form.
-The paper therefore provides a tractable alternative to the standard incomplete markets general equilibrium model as in Aiyagari (1994).
+This paper characterizes the stationary equilibrium of a continuous-time neoclassical production economy with capital accumulation in which agents can insure against idiosyncratic income risk by trading state-contingent assets, subject to limited commitment constraints that rule out short-selling.
+For an N-state Poisson labor productivity process we characterize the household consumption-asset allocation, stationary asset distribution and aggregate capital supply.
+When production is Cobb-Douglas, productivity takes two values, of which one is zero, and agents have log-utility, the equilibrium interest rate, capital stock and consumption distribution is given in closed form.
+We therefore provide a tractable alternative to the Aiyagari incomplete markets model.